EMERGE: A Benchmark for Updating Knowledge Graphs with Emerging Textual Knowledge: Abstract

 \section{Abstract}

-Knowledge Graphs (KGs) are structured knowledge repositories containing entities and relations between them.~In this paper, we investigate the problem of automatically updating KGs over time with respect to the evolution of knowledge in unstructured textual sources.
-This problem requires identifying a wide range of update operations based on the state of an existing KG at a specific point in time.
+Knowledge Graphs (KGs) are structured knowledge repositories containing entities and relations between them.~In this paper, we study the problem of automatically updating KGs over time in response to evolving knowledge in unstructured textual sources.
+Addressing this problem requires identifying a wide range of update operations based on the state of an existing KG at a given time and the information extracted from text.
 This contrasts with traditional information extraction pipelines, which extract knowledge from text independently of the current state of a KG.
-To address this challenge, we propose a method for lifelong construction of a dataset consisting of Wikidata KG snapshots over time and Wikipedia passages paired with the corresponding edit operations that they induce in a particular KG snapshot.
-The resulting dataset comprises 376K Wikipedia passages aligned with a total of 1.25M KG edits over 10 different snapshots of Wikidata from 2019 to 2025.
-Our experimental results highlight challenges in updating KG snapshots based on emerging textual knowledge, positioning the dataset as a valuable benchmark for future research.
-We will publicly release our dataset and model implementations.\footnote{The code and dataset will be available at \url{https://github.com/klimzaporojets/emerge}.}
+To address this challenge, we propose a method for construction of a dataset consisting of Wikidata KG snapshots over time and Wikipedia passages paired with the corresponding edit operations that they induce in a particular KG snapshot.~The resulting dataset comprises \statsNuminstances~Wikipedia passages aligned with a total of \statsTotnrtkgusNoM~million KG edits over 7 different yearly snapshots of Wikidata from 2019 to 2025.
+Our experimental results highlight key challenges in updating KG snapshots based on emerging textual knowledge, particularly in integrating knowledge expressed in text with the existing KG structure.~These findings position the dataset as a valuable benchmark for future research.~The code and dataset are available at \url{https://github.com/klimzaporojets/emerge}.